IceChes/BitflashRobotics/Firmware/Prototype Firmware/megafirmware/README.md

 # MegaFirmware
 ## Introduction
 MegaFirmware is an attempt to streamline Bitflash Robotics receiver firmware into a single unified build with a configuration file and expandable main program.
+It is in early testing, so it is here.

 ## Design Intent
 - MegaFirmware is designed to run only on the Bitflash Robotics Xiao ESP32-C3 mainboard.